gtkachyk/File-Management-System/README.md

 - In File-Management-System/Writable-Directories, delete the three empty folders and add shortcuts to the 'Backup-Storage', 'File-Management-System', and 'Storage-Extension' folders.
 - If the device has a Desktop folder, I recommend adding to it a shortcut to the 'File-Management-System' folder.

-System devices that are not your controller device will be referred to as your standard devices.
+System devices that are not your controller device will be referred to as your standard devices.<br>
 Repeat the following on all of your standard devices:
 - If the device has an operating system, go to your user directory.
 - If the device does not have an operating system, go to the root directory.